heqoN/afs_E-commerce/README.md

-# ShopHub — E-Commerce Website
+# AFS Store — E-Commerce Website

 A responsive e-commerce website built with HTML, CSS, and JavaScript.